 - A lot of others too.
 "Don't Look Back in Anger", "Champagne Supernova", "D'you Know What I Mean", "Live Forever", "Slide Away", "Morning Glory", "Some Might Say", "Cast No Shadow", list goes on.

 - Ending Fatigue - The coda in "D'you Know What I Mean?" goes on for one minute.
+Most of the songs on Be Here Now count, actually.

 - Face of the Band - The Gallagher brothers.